-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 How many Seahawks players are currently taking part in Organized Team Activities?
 What is Russell Wilson doing right now?
 And could the Seahawks still re-sign K.J.
 Wright?
-Coach Pete Carroll answered those questions and more when he met the media via zoom Thursday.
+Coach Pete Carroll answered those questions and more when he met the media via Zoom on Thursday.

 Here’s a look at the top five takeaways from Carroll’s comments.

-Seahawks have “just under 40 guys’’ on field
+Seahawks have ‘just under 40 guys’ on field

-Carroll talked after what was the third of the team’s 10 scheduled OTAs — which are voluntary on-field workouts in which teams can go 11-on-11 but without pads and no contact.
+Carroll talked after what was the third of the team’s 10 scheduled OTAs — voluntary on-field workouts in which teams can go 11-on-11 but without pads and no contact.

 The Seahawks, though, are among 21 teams that released statements last month through the NFL Players Association stating they would not take part in voluntary on-field drills due to concerns over COVID-19.
 And while many teams have had fairly full attendance anyway, Seattle is among a handful of teams (Tampa Bay is another) whose veterans are largely holding firm.